xebialabs/gradle-xl-taskgraph-plugin/README.md

 After gradle's configuration stage, there will be a new file `<rootProject>/build/taskgraph.png` containing a visual representation of the task graph.
 (The corresponding `.txt` file contains its source.)

-# --no-daemon
+# -m (dry-run)

-The daemon doesn't play nice here and may cause taskgraph generation to be skipped.
-In that case the gradle option `--no-daemon` is your friend.
-If you don't want to re-run the full task, combine it with `-m` which effectively skips all tasks (dry-run) leaving only task configuration and taskgraph generation.
-So, e.g.:
+If you don't want to (re-)execute a gradle task, but you do want to see what would be triggered, use gradle's `-m` switch which effectively skips all tasks (dry-run) leaving only task configuration and taskgraph generation - the task graph will still be generated So, e.g.:

-    ./gradlew build -Ptaskgraph --no-daemon -m
+    ./gradlew build -Ptaskgraph -m

+will give you the task graph in 3 seconds on XL Deploy (as of july 2017)

 # Omitted tasks